-The NCPA opposes settlement that would allow the NCAA, conferences, and colleges to ban colleges from sharing their revenue with athletes, ban all NIL money from collectives that would pay athletes based on their status on their team, and more.
+The NCPA opposes settlement that would allow the NCAA, conferences, and colleges to restrict NIL money from NIL collectives and reduce team roster limits.

 The NCPA announced today its opposition to the preliminary settlement agreement in the House v.
 NCAA antitrust lawsuit.

-The settlement allows the NCAA, conferences, and colleges to collude to ban any revenue sharing if athletes on any team are deemed to have the right to collectively bargain.
+The settlement would allow the NCAA, conferences, and colleges to collude to adopt rules to ban any revenue sharing if a change in law or circumstance allows athletes to collectively bargain.
 Such a determination may soon be made in the NLRB’s unfair labor practice charge against the NCAA, Pac-12, and USC as joint employers of USC football and basketball players.

-The settlement also allows conferences and their respective colleges to simply decide not to share revenue.
-The settlement is silent on conference realignment so conferences could realign into one conference, with 3-4 power divisions, to ban revenue sharing at any time during the year settlement period.
+The settlement also allows conferences and their respective colleges to adopt rules to simply decide not to share revenue.
+The settlement is silent on conference realignment so conferences could realign into one conference, with 3-4 power divisions, to ban revenue sharing at any time during the ten year settlement period.

-The settlement would phase out full athletic scholarships (head count scholarships) and replace them with partial scholarships (equivalency scholarships) that can fall below current full scholarship levels.
+The settlement would allow the NCAA to phase out full athletic scholarships (head count scholarships) and replace them with partial scholarships (equivalency scholarships) that can fall below current full scholarship levels.

-The settlement also includes rules to ban boosters and collectives paying NIL money for athletes to support nonprofit purposes.
+The settlement also permits the NCAA to adopt rules to ban boosters and collectives paying NIL money for athletes to support nonprofit purposes.

 “C. No athletic association, athletic conference, or other organization with authority over intercollegiate athletics shall…